sstsimulator/sst-docs/docs/core/iface/SimpleNetwork/complete.md

 ## Requirements
 **Network interface** &nbsp;
-Faciliate sending untimed requests sent by endpoints through the network
+Facilitate sending untimed requests sent by endpoints through the network

 **Endpoint** &nbsp;
 Call `complete()` on the interface during each round of the `complete()` phase as SST does not automatically call this function on SubComponents.